+This example matrix is not intended to be all-inclusive, and the consultation strategy should be updated as additional issues and areas of interest arise.
+During the Tier 1 phase, outreach to tribes should be as broad as possible, including activities such as sending letters to each tribe and the relevant inter-tribal organizations announcing outreach efforts.
+Outreach to inter-tribal organizations can include a request to assist with sharing the announcements or presenting to the organizations’ members at upcoming meetings.

 Tier Two – Follow-up Discussions between Key Contacts

 Purpose: The purpose of communication at this level is to continue an informal dialogue on topics introduced at the Tier One level, using a smaller group setting to allow for more detail pertaining to specific concerns and Class I Areas.